THE WHAREKIRAUPONGA UNDERGROUND MINE

 ACCESS TUNNELS

-DUAL DECLINE OREBODY ACCESS TUNNEL
+OREBODY ACCESS TUNNEL

-Tunnelling would continue until the orebody at Wharekirauponga is reached.
-Upon reaching the orebody, development drives would be undertaken to allow mining to commence.
 These development drives would be similar to the drives that have been successfully constructed for the existing underground operations in Waihi.

 INTERCONNECTING TRANSPORT TUNNEL

-A single 4.7 km long tunnel would be constructed from the Willows Road farm to the Waihi Processing Plant, linking to the dual decline tunnel system.
-This will primarily be utilised for the transportation of ore from the underground mine back to the Waihi Processing Plant once mining begins.
+A single 4.8 km long tunnel would be constructed from the Willows Road land to the Waihi Processing Plant, linking to the dual decline tunnel system underground.

+This will be used to transport ore from the underground mine to the Waihi Processing Plant once mining begins.
 The tunnel could also provide general operational access between the Wharekirauponga Underground Mine and the Waihi Processing Plant.

-Tunnelling would continue until the orebody at Wharekirauponga is reached.
-Upon reaching the orebody, development drives would be undertaken to allow mining to commence.
 These development drives would be similar to the drives that have been successfully constructed for the existing underground operations in Waihi.

 INTERCONNECTING TRANSPORT TUNNEL

-A single 4.7 km long tunnel would be constructed from the Willows Road farm to the Waihi Processing Plant, linking to the dual decline tunnel system.
-This will primarily be utilised for the transportation of ore from the underground mine back to the Waihi Processing Plant once mining begins.
+A single 4.8 km long tunnel would be constructed from the Willows Road land to the Waihi Processing Plant, linking to the dual decline tunnel system underground.

+This will be used to transport ore from the underground mine to the Waihi Processing Plant once mining begins.
 The tunnel could also provide general operational access between the Wharekirauponga Underground Mine and the Waihi Processing Plant.

 HOURS OF OPERATION